FlowWest/CDECRetrieve/README.md

 to those provided through CDEC.
 At the moment the list of mappings is one that satisfies the work we do internally, however these are exposed as a simple list in `consts.R` and can be updated to one's needs.
-Ideally and if needed this can be a a static file that gets parsed and brought in through the environment for use.
+Ideally and if needed this can be a a static file that gets parsed and brought in to the environment for use.

 # Upcoming features